Below, you will find the answers to a variety of common questions related to tuition, fees, room, and board.

 Why is my aid award amount not the same as the aid shown on my billing account?

-The award letter details your annual gift aid, loans, and work-study eligibility.
-You must complete loan processes if you wish to take advantage of the loans listed on your award letter.
-The billing account shows your actual charges for one semester, less any financial aid that has been credited to your account, and is what you actually owe.
+The award offer details your annual gift aid, loans, and work-study eligibility.
+You must complete loan processes if you wish to take advantage of the loans listed on your award offer.
+The billing account shows your actual charges for one semester, less any financial aid that has been credited to your account and is what you actually owe.

-There are a number of reasons why you may see a difference in your estimated cost on the financial aid award letter and your billing account.
+There are several reasons why you may see a difference in your estimated cost on the financial aid award offer and your billing account.

 - The Office of Student Financial Aid is awaiting requested documents from you.